jgravelle/Groqqle/src/Groqqle.md

         log_debug(f"Selected grade description: {grade_description}")

+        if self.humanize:
             return f"""
+            Summarize the content from {url} for {grade_description}.

+            **Instructions for Writing the Summary:**

+            - **Tone and Style:**
+            - Use an informal, friendly tone appropriate for 8th graders.
+            - Keep the content conversational and engaging.
+            - Avoid overly technical language; explain concepts in simple terms.

+            - **Language and Structure:**
+            - Use varied sentence structures and lengths to mimic natural human writing.
+            - Incorporate contractions (e.g., can't, it's, they're) to enhance readability.
+            - Include idioms and colloquialisms where appropriate.
+            - Use metaphors like puzzles, games, or detective work to explain complex ideas, ensuring they sound natural.

+            - **Content Guidelines:**
+            - Stick to the original content; do not introduce new questions or concepts.
+            - Avoid repetitive phrases or redundant information.
+            - Express appropriate emotions or excitement relevant to the content.
+            - Do not add personal opinions; focus on conveying the original message.

+            - **Engagement Techniques:**
+            - Pose rhetorical questions to engage the reader.
+            - Use storytelling elements if they help clarify the content.

+            - **Conclusion:**
+            - End with a thought-provoking statement or a simple summary of the main points.

+            Here's the content to summarize:
+            {content}

+            **Your summary should be approximately {self.summary_length} words long, making it informative and enjoyable for {grade_description}.**
+            """
+        else:
+            return f"""
             Summarize the following web content from {url} for {grade_description}:
             {content}

             Your task is to provide a comprehensive and informative synopsis of the main subject matter, along with an SEO-optimized headline.
 Follow these guidelines:

             1. Generate an SEO-optimized headline that:
             - Captures user interest without sensationalism
             - Accurately represents the main topic
             - Uses relevant keywords
             - Is concise
             - Maintains professionalism
             - Does not begin with anything akin to "Imagine" or "Picture this"

             2. Format your headline exactly as follows:
             HEADLINE: [Your SEO-optimized headline here]

             3. Write your summary using the inverted pyramid style:
             - Start with a strong lede (opening sentence) that entices readers and summarizes the most crucial information
             - Present the most important information first
             - Follow with supporting details and context
             - End with the least essential information

             4. Adjust the language complexity strictly targeted to the reading level for {grade_description}.
-This means:
-        - Use vocabulary appropriate for this comprehension level
-        - Adjust sentence structure complexity accordingly
-        - Explain concepts in a way that would be clear to someone at this educational level
-        - Do not specifically mention the target's age or grade level in the summary response

             5. Clearly explain the main topic or discovery being discussed
             6. Highlight key points, findings, or arguments presented in the content
             7. Provide relevant context or background information that helps understand the topic
             8. Mention any significant implications, applications, or future directions discussed
             9. If applicable, include important quotes or statistics that support the main points

             Your summary should be approximately {self.summary_length} words long.
 Use a neutral, journalistic tone, and ensure that you're reporting the facts as presented in the content, not adding personal opinions or speculation.

             Format your response as follows:
             HEADLINE: [Your SEO-optimized headline here]

             [Your comprehensive summary here, following the inverted pyramid style]
             """

     def _format_summary(self, summary: str, url: str) -> dict:
         # Split the summary into headline and body